-4.22.A | The Office of Residential Living and its staff are not responsible for any student property left in residence hall rooms or public areas of residence halls.
-In the event that student property is left in residence halls after the housing contract period is over, the property will be removed at the owner's expense.
-Abandoned property will be stored for 30 days and then will be disposed of, donated, or turned over to UPD.
-Residential Living is not responsible for mailing/shipping personal property to residents.
+4.22.A | West Texas A&M University and the Department of Residential Living and their staff are not responsible for any student property left in any on-campus buildings.
+In the event property is left in a room after the housing contract period is over, the property will be removed and stored at the owner's expense.
+If possible, the student will be notified to arrange a pick-up date.